Here's a super quick guide to what traders are talking about this morning

-Via Dave Lutz at JonesTrading, here’s a super quick guide to what traders are talking about before the market opens on Thursday.
+Via Dave Lutz at JonesTrading, here’s a quick guide to what traders are talking about before the market opens on Wednesday.

 Good Morning!
-Equity Futures are in rally mode despite the see-saw nature of Greek headlines.
-While the S&P rebounds 50bp early, it’s interesting that the DAX isn’t outperforming.
-German shares are up 50bp led by a 1% pop in Fins, while Telcos in Europe are all stronger on multiple M&A headlines.
-Greek market is basically flat, with Fins adding only 1%.
-Volumes are very light across the continent as equity fatigue sets in.
-Over in Asia, Shanghai Composite lost 3.4% despite Beijing’s announcement that it would scrap the country’s limit on bank lending — ChiNext was hit for over 5%.
-Nikkei retreated small from 18Y highs – Aussie lost 1% as Banks retreated and several mineral stocks got pummelled, while the KOPI was an outperformer as heavy stimulus was announced
+US Futures are off small and rebounding from earlier Greek headlines (Creditors demanding more concessions — Tsipras/Syriza balking), with the S&P off 20bp — but vastly outperforming European markets, which sees the DAX off nearly 1% as Consumer Discretionary names break lower.
+Athens off 3%, and most banks are 5-10% lower in Greece as dueling headlines weigh.
+Volumes are decent in Europe early, with most exchanges trading well over normal averages.
+Over in Asia, China liquidity concern eased after a flood of new offerings and state-backed papers calmed investors — helping the Shanghai rally another 2.5%, but our traders in Hawaii note “HK/SH connect Northbound selling picks up.
+Offshore not convinced… profit taking” – The Nikkei Hits Highest Level in More Than 18 Years on BOJ buying – Hang Seng up small and Aussie closed flat.

-The US 10YY is up small, following German yields 3bp advance as we await Greek Headlines + 2 Fed Speakers.
-PIIGS debt is all meandering around unchanged — as is the Euro.
-The DXY has leapt to test y’day peaks in the overnight, but was rejected yet again from that 50dma.
-There continues to be weakness in the “growth” commodities, with Silver and Copper off 50bp+, while WTI is off 50bp.
-The Softs are mixed, with Corn and Wheat off small ahead of key data next week.
-Scheduled Catalysts today include Fed Governor Daniel Tarullo speaking on economy at 8; Weekly claims + Personal Income and spending at 8:30, Fed’s Powell at 8:45; the Markit US Composite PMI at 9:45; Natty gas Inventories hit at 10:30 — KC Fed at 11, and we have a $US29B 7Y Auction at 1.
+The US 10YY is off small, following the bid in Bunds as uncertainty on Greece causes haven buying — thus helping the Euro rally against the Greenback.
+The DXY is weaker, causing a tailwind for commodities — and we see all the “hards” in the green, with Lumber, Silver, Zinc and Platinum all up 50bp+.
+Softs are the source of funds early, while the Oil complex is under pressure despite API showing a bigger draw than expected last night at 3.2M Barrels – (1.5M barrel draw expected overall — 1.3m in Cushing) — The Oil complex is focused to see how the Nuclear negotiations go into Next week’s deadline – Iran’s Supreme Leader laid out unacceptable conditions last night

 Business Insider Emails & Alerts